 Some Witches and Pagans celebrate Samhain by having a dumb supper.
 This is a meal that is enjoyed in complete silence.
 Cultures around the world have practiced traditions that included offering food for the dead.
 The dumb supper does the same with an understanding that our loved ones are visiting us for the meal and absorbing the spiritual essence of the foods.
 By remaining in total silence, we are more receptive to the many ways our ancestors make their presence known, such as through smells, sounds, and manifestations that we would otherwise miss with the distraction of everyday conversations.

 Foods traditional to this time of year include apples, squash, and meat.
 When putting together your meal, try to use foods that are in season in your local area.
 The best dishes are those traditional in your family.
 For example, if you are using this holiday to remember your grandmother who passed, try cooking one of her recipes.
 Did she have a meal she always made?
 Did she have a different way of cooking a usual meal?
-It does not have to be exactly the same if you are worried you cannot emulate her style.
+It does not have to be exactly the same if you are worried you cannot emulate her style (or you've since changed eating habits and dietary restrictions).
 It is the intent that makes the difference and your loved one will be attracted to such a grand thought.

 Celebrate Lost Loved Ones